ketringjoni/SuPreMo/README.md

 ```shell
 conda create -n supremo_akita_env python=3.10 numpy scipy pandas jupyter tensorflow
 ```
+*You might be asked to confirm installation with a 'y'.*

 ```shell
 conda activate supremo_akita_env
 python -c "import tensorflow"
 ```
+*This should not result in any errors (warnings are ok).*

 2. Install [basenji](https://github.com/calico/basenji) with no dependencies and set environmental variables:
 ```shell